Selling Innocence: Sonagachi's Girls Learn Trade in Prostitution as Poverty Persists

 The girls in the age group of 12 to 17 years are not attending regular schools but are learning a different kind of trade.
 They are being groomed to please men and earn money through prostitution.
 The Kothi Dalal, who runs the brothels, pays them 150 rupees for one person as their charges for the sex work.

 This unique scenario is a result of poverty, desperation, and exploitation.
 The girls come from impoverished backgrounds and are forced into this trade by their circumstances.
-They see no other way to out of their problems but are preparing themselves for prostitution as a means of survival.
+They see no other way out of their problems, but are preparing themselves for prostitution as a means of survival.

 The mother's role in this scenario is complex.
 She teaches her daughter the customs of the world, which includes how to survive in Sonagachi.
 She also instills shame in her daughter, perhaps as a coping mechanism for herself or as a way to protect her daughter from further exploitation.
 However, in this environment, shame is relative, and it's often replaced by survival instincts.